Learn These Essential Geoprocessing Tools

-We turn to global horizontal irradiance (GHI).
-What’s GHI?
-It’s a measure of incoming solar radiation.
-If you wanted to install a solar panel, GHI is the recommended data set.
+It turns out that global horizontal irradiance (GHI) is a good measure of incoming solar radiation.
+So if you wanted to install a solar panel, GHI is the recommended data set.

 If you clip GHI to the Florida state boundary, you can really find how much sunshine Florida really gets.
 When we clip GHI, we can add it to a map of even summarize the average GHI values.

 3. The Merge Tool